c2lang/c2compiler/docs/docs/introduction/code_fragments.md

 }
 ```

-The Switch statement differs from C in that the default case (if present) must be last.
+The `switch` statement differs from C in that the `default` label (if present) must be last.
 Also
-empty switch statements are also not allowed.
+empty switch statements are not allowed.

 Enum constants are always in their own namespace.
 This avoids global/module
-namespace pollution and allows multiple enums to have the same constant name.
+namespace pollution and allows multiple enums to have the same constant names.
 But when switching on an
 enum type, only the constant is allowed (for readability and consistency).
 When switching on a non-enum
 type, the prefix must be used.